An outstanding illustrator portfolio makes all the difference between you getting hired.

 Include Commissioned Work

-Clients want to hire an experienced illustrator, so make sure your showing your commissioned illustrations.
+Clients want to hire an experienced illustrator, so make sure your showing your commissioned illustrations first.

 This gives you an advantage, as you’re not just an amateur anymore, but a fully grown professional.